voxpupuli/puppet-systemd/REFERENCE.md

 * `systemd::coredump`: This class manages the systemd-coredump configuration.
 * `systemd::install`: Install any systemd sub packages
+* `systemd::journal_remote`: This class manages and configures journal-remote.
 * `systemd::journal_upload`: This class manages and configures journal-upload.
 * `systemd::journald`: This class manages and configures journald.
 * `systemd::logind`: This class manages systemd's login manager configuration.